an-sh/ws-messaging/README.md

 This section describes what data is actually passed to an encoder.

-There are only two type of messages.
+There are only two types of messages.
 The first one is for normal
 messages:

 ```javascript